rcemper/GScan-to-SQL/README.md

  It is also NOT serviced by InterSystems Support !
 ~~~

-A global used by default storage has in most cases just 1 subscript level
+In most cases, a global used by default storage has just 1 subscript level that
-that represents the IDKEY.
-For an index-globals we may see 2 or more
+represents the IDKEY.
+For an index-globals we may see 2 or more subscript levels.
-subscript levels.
-Arrays, or parent-child relationships or persistenst
-classes extending a base data class are examples where we see more levels.
+Arrays, or parent-child relationships or persistent classes extending a base data class
-Though all these globals are rather uniform.
+are examples where we see more levels.
+Though all these globals are quite uniform.

 And then we see globals not related to classes or tables like ^SPOOL,
 or ^ERRORS, or ^%SYS where the structure depends on various levels
 of subscripts with special meaning.

-Analysis of those non-comform globals is a challenge and just dumping
+Analysis of those non-conform globals is a challenge and just dumping
 it doesn't necessarily help to understand the dependencies.

 This example is oriented at the old joke:
 "How do you eat an elephant?" ==> "cut in thin slices !"

 That's the offer: By an SQL statement you can display the stucture
 of any global level by level.
-You provide global name and max.level
+You provide global name and the maximum level
 and get back the related subscripts, $Data of the node teh number of
-next subnodes and eventual the content stored at that level.
+next subnodes and - if avaiable - the content stored at that level.

 example:
 __SELECT * FROM rcc_G.scan where rcc_G.Scan('^%SYS',1)=1__